 Alternatively, you can use a synchronized polling mode by selecting delay.
 The delay you enter is the time that SDL waits after receiving a reply and before repeating the command.
 If you want to poll your device as fast as possible, set the delay to zero.

-You should set a write timeout if you’ve chosen a flow control mode (handshaking) in the device tab.
+You should set a write timeout if you’ve chosen a flow control mode (handshaking) in the Input tab.
 To set the write timeout to indefinite, enter “-1” (not recommended as the port could be blocked indefinitely).